plotly/plotly.github.io/_posts/2015-03-30-getting-data.md

 <br />
 <br />

 <p>Quandl is a search engine for numerical data.
 They host data sets from hundreds of publishers, all organized and easy to search.
-From any Quandl dataset page, simply click on the button marked Tools: Plotly under the section titled "Export Data".
-Quandl automatically sends the data to a new Plotly table, neatly formatted and organized and ready for graphing.</p>
+Quandl automatically sends data to a new Plotly spreadsheet, neatly formatted, organized and ready for graphing.</p>

 <table>
 <tbody>